codecleveland/manifesto/README.md

 Meetups and organizations cost money.
 Code Cleveland is always looking for good people with some interest in being close to the Cleveland tech scene who want to help out.

 #### Volunteers
+Goal: This is a lot of work.
+Think you can help out with any of the above or below?
+Let's talk.

 #### Event Calendar
+Goal: Keep track of the events in NEO to ensure folks have a centralized location to see what happening.

 #### Directory
+Goal: Provide a means of listing all of the folks active in the NEO area who wish to be involved as a community member.

 #### Job Board
+Goal: Allow job-seekers free access to a local job board funded by paid job postings by local companies.

 #### Meetup Groups
 Goal: help meetup groups get off the ground or keep moving by providing a tried-and-true framework to implement.